Rote Zora (group): Split

 In 1986, Rote Zora split from the Revolutionary Cells, having become disillusioned with the violent methods of other left-wing groups that had resulted in deaths.
 Although there was still significant overlap in membership, Rote Zora launched a separate campaign that was intended not to harm.
-Their first attack as an independent organization was an arson attack against the Institute of Human Genetics at Westfälische Wilhelms-Universität in Münster, where sensitive documents were also stolen from the institute and published.
+Their first attack as an independent organization was an arson attack against the Institute of Human Genetics at the University of Münster, where sensitive documents were also stolen from the institute and published.
 The same year they committed a bombing attack on the Society for Biotechnological Research in Braunschweig.
-In 1987, Rote Zora committed ten arson attacks against the clothing chain Alder, including their headquarters in Haibach, and at branches in Halstenbeck, Bremen, Oldenburg, Isernhagen, Kassel, Holzwickede, Neuss, Frankfurt and Aachen.
-In 1988, they committed a bombing attack at the Biological Institute of the Technical University of Berlin.
+In 1987, Rote Zora committed ten arson attacks against the clothing chain Alder, including their headquarters in Haibach, and at branches in Halstenbek, Bremen, Oldenburg, Isernhagen, Kassel, Holzwickede, Neuss, Frankfurt and Aachen.
+In 1988, they committed a bombing attack at the Biological Institute of Technische Universität Berlin.
 In 1994, they committed an arson attack on a company supplying food to refugee shelters in Nuremberg and Gera.

-Rote Zora carried out its last known attack in July 1995, when it bombed the shipyard of Lürssen GmbH in the Vegesack district of Bremen, in support of the Kurds in the Turkish-Kurdish Conflict.
+Rote Zora carried out its last known attack in July 1995, when it bombed the shipyard of Lürssen GmbH in the Vegesack district of Bremen, in support of the Kurds in the Kurdish–Turkish conflict.
 Lürssen was manufacturing a ship for Turkey, and was accused by the group of being armaments suppliers for the Turkish regime, which leads a war against the Kurds.